Carlos P. Garcia: Bohlen–Serrano Agreement

+During his administration, he acted on the Bohlen–Serrano Agreement, which shortened the lease of the American military bases from 99 years to 25 years and made it renewable after every five years.
+This favored non-U.S. aligned Asian countries including China.
+Aside from that, Garcia also forged close relations with Asian U.S. allies like Taiwan, South Korea, and Japan.
+However, these moves by the Philippines did not sit well with the U.S.

-Austerity Program
+Austerity program

 In the face of the trying conditions in the country, Garcia initiated what has been called "The Austerity Program".
 His administration was characterized by its austerity program and its insistence on a comprehensive nationalist policy.
 On March 3, 1960, he affirmed the need for complete economic freedom and added that the government no longer would tolerate the dominance of foreign interests (especially American) in the national economy.
 He promised to shake off "the yoke of alien domination in business, trade, commerce and industry".
 Garcia was also credited with his role in reviving Filipino cultural arts.
 The main points of the Austerity Program were: